How to get into AI as a medical student

 • Also, I learned the basics of developing a data pipeline: from anotating raw video data, to cleaning up the data, chosing the right model architecuture as well as training and evaluating a model with the right metrics

-• Getting assigned an own project and having the opportunity to work with experts on the field of medical AI fast-tracked that learning process in way that I’d never have assume.
+• Getting assigned an own project and having the opportunity to work with experts on the field of medical AI fast-tracked that learning process in a way that I’d never have assumed.

 • If you want to hear more about my experiences with the project, here is a report I’ve published on Thieme’s student blog.